Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Template for the setting with risk as constraint

-Recall that we are given the following problem:
+Recall that the setting incorporating risk as constraint is given by the following problem:

-where $J$ is the usual risk-neutral MDP objective, while the constraint $G$ involves one of the risk measures presented earlier.
-In an average cost formulation, the objective/constraint do not depend on the initial state, while they do in total cost formulations such as SSP and discounted problems.
-In either case, the template for solving the problem remains the same, and to keep the presentation simple, we have chosen to have only the policy parameter in $J$ and $G$.
+where $J$ is the usual risk-neutral MDP objective, while the constraint $G$ involves one of the risk measures presented in Chapter \ref{sec:risk-measures}.
+In an average-cost formulation, the objective/constraint do not depend on the initial state, whereas they do in total-cost formulations such as SSP and discounted problems.
+In either case, the template for solving the problem remains the same, and to keep the presentation simple, we have chosen to have the policy parameter only in $J$ and $G$.
 In the special cases of Section \ref{sec:risk-algos}, we shall include the initial state as necessary.

-If there is a policy in $\Theta$ that satisfies the constraint in \eqref{eq:pb1}, then using Theorem 3.8 in \cite{altman1999constrained}, it can be inferred that there exists an optimal policy, which uses at most one randomization.
+If there is a policy in $\Theta$ that satisfies the constraint in \eqref{eq:pb1}, then it can be inferred that there exists an optimal policy.

 Using the Lagrangian approach, we consider the following relaxed MDP problem: